bsc-pm/nanos6/README.md

 * `numa.tracking = "on"`: Enables the NUMA support.
 * `numa.tracking = "off"`: Disables the NUMA support.
 * `numa.tracking = "auto"`: The NUMA support is enabled in the first allocation done using the Nanos6 NUMA API.
 If no allocation is done, the support is never enabled.

+## Cluster support

+This reference implementation of the Nanos6 runtime system does no longer support the OmpSs-2@Cluster programming model.
+Please check the [Nanos6 Cluster repository](https://github.com/bsc-pm/nanos6-cluster) for a stable variant supporting OmpSs-2@Cluster.